-- 8. In 2016/17 the Authority spent £3.677m on capital projects, the largest of these being £1.734m on Vehicle Replacements, £0.728m on the redevelopment of Coventry Fire Station and £0.340m on Secondary Control Room Relocation.
-The total expenditure on capital schemes was financed by a combination of Capital Grants, Capital Receipts and Direct Revenue Financing.
-Note 30 provides details of capital expenditure and capital financing. - 9.
-In 2016/17 appropriations of £3.569m were made to earmarked general fund reserves and £0.003m to un-earmarked general fund reserves.
+8. In 2017/18 the Authority spent £4.527m on capital projects, the largest of these being £2.089m on the redevelopment of Coventry Fire Station, £0.805m on vehicle replacements and £0.308m on the installation of energy saving windows & doors.
+The total expenditure on capital schemes was financed by a combination of Capital Grants and Direct Revenue Financing.
+Note 29 provides details of capital expenditure and capital financing.

-- 10. The Authority, at its February 2016 meeting authorised the limit for external debt at £43m and the statutory limit for external debt at £47m.
-As at 31st March 2017, the Authority's actual long-term principal borrowing was £37.363m and short-term principal borrowing was £1.264m as per Note 16.3. - 11.
-The 2016/17 accounts include the impact of IAS19.
+- 9. In 2017/18 appropriations of £4.750m were made from earmarked general fund reserves and £0.846m from un-earmarked general fund reserves. - 10.
+The Authority, at its February 2017 meeting authorised the limit for external debt at £42m and the statutory limit for external debt at £46m.
+As at 31st March 2018, the Authority's actual long-term principal borrowing was £36.002m and short-term principal borrowing was £1.361m as per Note 15.3. - 11.
+The 2017/18 accounts include the impact of IAS19.
 The effects of IAS19 are shown within the CIES and Balance Sheet.
-There is no effect on Council Tax from the implementation of this standard.
+There is no effect on council tax from the implementation of this standard.
 The figures disclosed represent a snapshot in time.
 The accounts show that there is a significant shortfall between the forecast cost of pensions and the current level of assets built up in the pension fund.
-The Government Actuaries Department (GAD) review the defined benefit arrangements and appropriate levels of employer & employee contributions.
+The Government Actuaries Department (GAD) review the defined benefit arrangements and appropriate levels of employer & employee contributions. - 12.
+During 2017/18 only extremely limited recruitment activity for some essential support staff has taken place.
+Recruitment of firefighters has taken place during the year due to the need to maintain staffing levels in line with the numbers required for the operational staffing level (1,220) to meet the Authority's SDM.
+Funding levels in future years mean that the situation will need to be closely monitored and reviewed.

-12. Financial Outlook
+13. Financial Outlook